xinlinli1990/CarND-Behavioral-Cloning-P3/README.md

 ### Data collection

+To train a neural network to mimic my driving behavior, a driving behavior dataset need to be collected.
-The simulator would captures frames from three cameras on the front face of the car and records their corresponding driving speed, throttle and steering angle.
+In this project, the car simulator is able to capture frames from three cameras on the front face of the car and records the corresponding driving behaviors (driving speed, throttle and steering angle).
 ![front-3](./images/front-3.jpg)

 The driving simulator provide two different tracks.
+In this project, I developed all my methods with the first track.
+After the model performs well on the first track, I added the second track data into my dataset thus the model can work on both tracks.
-In this project, due to time limitation, only track one was used.
-To capture good driving behavior, I recorded three laps on track one using center lane driving and another three laps center lane driving in the reverse direction.
+To capture good driving behavior, I recorded two laps using center lane driving and another two laps center lane driving in the reverse direction.
 Additionally, one lap side-driving data was also collected for left and right side, both directions respectively.

-To teach the car how to handle the situation that it get out of the road, two laps "recovery" data was also collected which contains the behavior that driving from both road sides to the road center.
+To teach the car how to handle the situation that it get out of the road, one lap "recovery" data was also collected which contains the behavior that driving from both road sides to the road center.

 ### Data analysis

-I randomly picked 6400 images (50 batches) from the dataset and ploted their histogram.
+To analyze the dataset collected from the first track, I randomly picked 6400 images (50 batches) from the dataset and ploted their histogram.

 At first, I plot a histogram for the images captured by the center camera.
 From the histogram, we can see that almost half of the images have zero steering angle.